We applaud the DOL for raising awareness of the importance of fiduciary standards.

 To start, there is absolute agreement that research that meets the fiduciary standard should be 100% un-conflicted and, inarguably, in the best interest of the client.
 To put a little more meat on that bone, we think truly diligent research should be:

-- Transparent: users should be able to see how the analysis was performed and the data behind it.
+- Transparent.
+Client should be able to see how the analysis was performed and the data behind it.

 Diversification Is Not A Substitute For “Diligence”